javirandor/anthropic-tokenizer/README.md

 # The Worst (But Only) Claude 3 Tokenizer

 _Not an official implementation_.
-By _Javier Rando and Florian Tramèr_
+By _Javier Rando and Florian Tramèr_.
+We consider this "tokenizer" does not expose any propietary information.
+If your usage of this tool falls within Anthropic's [Responsible Disclosure Policy](https://www.anthropic.com/responsible-disclosure-policy), we encourage you to follow their protocols.

 See our [Twitter thread](https://twitter.com/javirandor/status/1767602845111492685).